TL;DR

 Use both.
 Seriously.

-GPT-5.3 is the better model for speed and breadth.
-It generates faster, costs less on the API, and handles a wider range of tasks without specialized prompting.
+GPT-5.5 is the better model for speed and breadth.
+It generates faster, has cheaper GPT-5.4 family options when cost matters, and handles a wider range of tasks without specialized prompting.
 It is the better choice for prototyping, exploration, and high-volume work.

 The real power move is using both strategically.
 Claude for the hard problems, GPT for the fast ones.
 That is what the best developers are doing right now.